 “We stand to be the second-largest cannabis market in the nation.
 Outside of California,” said NJ CannaBusiness Association (NJCBA) board member and businesswoman Tara “Misu” Sargente.
 “New Jersey is going to be a force to be reckoned with.”

 Misu said the market will be worth billions of dollars if it reaches its full potential.

-While there is great potential for making money, Misu emphasizes how difficult it is to open a legal plant-touching business due to the red tape created to legitimize cannabis when giving advice.
+While there is great potential for making money, Misu emphasizes how difficult it is to open a legal plant-touching business.
+It’s due to the red tape created to legitimize cannabis.

 “I am on the phone with one type of lawyer every day,” she noted.

-Misu said she is greatly in favor of small canna-businesses dotting the landscape instead of the equivalent of Olive Gardens.
+Misu said she is greatly in favor of small cannabis companies dotting the landscape.
+This is in contrast to the equivalent of mediocre Olive Garden chain restaurants.